Aliza P. Wingo, M.D., M.S.

 Melissa Armendariz, B.S.

 Ms. Armendariz Ms. Armendariz graduated from Virginia Tech with a B.S. in Biochemistry and a minor in Chemistry and Psychology.
 She was a research coordinator for the Wingo lab from 2016-2019.
 She left to work for a private company in Georgia.

 Ms. Innocente was a research coordinator in 2015-2016 who led Dr. Aliza Wingo’s Genome-wide Association Study of Resilience until its completion in 2016.

 Ms. Stennett was a research coordinator from 2012-2013 who led Dr. Aliza Wingo’s Genome-wide Association Study of Resilience before she moved to Texas to work for a private company.

 Zoe White, B.S.

-Ms. White is a senior research technician who joined the Wingo Lab in 2012.
-She performs targetted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer’s Disease.
+Ms. White was a senior research technician from 2012-2017.
+She performed targeted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer’s Disease.

 Dr. Xie was a Bioinformatic Scientist from 2018-2019.
 He received his Master Degree in Analytics at Georgia State University and Ph.D. in Biochemistry and Molecular Biology at Wuhan University, China.
 His work focused on proteogenomic approaches to identifing novel genetic variants related to AD.